Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Experiments and Results

-In Table \ref{tab:tab1} we report PSNR and SSIM values for Ellipses and LoDoFanB datasets.
-We observe that unsupervised methods give higher PSNR/SSIM values on the LoDoFanB dataset than on the Ellipses dataset, and that the converse is true for supervised methods.
-Moreover, TV and \ac{DIP}+TV outperform supervised reconstruction methods in both the low-dose and the sparse-view settings for the LoDoFanB dataset.
+In Table \ref{tab:tab2} we report PSNR and SSIM values for the studied datasets.
+We observe that unsupervised methods give higher PSNR and SSIM values on FoamFanB and LoDoFanB datasets than on the Ellipses dataset, with FBP on FoamFanB being the exception.
+The converse is true for supervised methods.
+Moreover, TV and \ac{DIP}+TV outperform supervised reconstruction methods in both low-dose and sparse-view \ac{CT} settings for {FoamFanB} and LoDoFanB datasets.
+The results for \ac{BDGD}+\ac{UKT} and \ac{BDGD} indicate that adapting the parameters on the {given} dataset allows achieving a noticeable improvement in reconstruction quality in both low-dose and sparse-view \ac{CT} settings.
+Note also that \ac{BDGD}+\ac{UKT} outperforms all supervised reconstruction methods, while performing on par with \ac{DIP}+TV (but the corresponding computation time is only a small fraction of that for the latter).
+This last observation is not surprising, since the test data (FoamFanB and LoDoFanB) are distributed differently from the synthetic training data (Ellipses).
+As a result, the performance of supervised reconstruction methods deteriorates significantly.

-The results for \ac{BDGD}+\ac{UKT} and \ac{BDGD} indicate that adapting the weights on the LoDoFanB dataset allows us to achieve a noticeable improvement in reconstruction quality in both low-dose and sparse-view settings.
-Note also that \ac{BDGD}+\ac{UKT} outperforms all supervised reconstruction methods, while performing on par with \ac{DIP}+TV.
+Table \ref{tab:tab1} reports also the approximate runtime for all the methods under consideration.
+All learned methods (\ie \ac{LGD}, \ac{LPD}, \ac{BDGD}) require multiple calls of the forward operator $A$, and thus they are slower at test time than the methods that do not (\eg \ac{FBP}+U-Net, which only post-processes the FBP reconstruction).
+In addition, \ac{BDGD} and \ac{BDGD}+\ac{UKT} use 10 Monte Carlo samples to obtain a single reconstruction, leading to a slightly longer reconstruction time of approximately 7s per image.
+However, all learned methods are found to be significantly faster than the TV reconstruction.
+Meanwhile, \ac{DIP}+TV is much slower than TV taking approximately 20 minutes to reconstruct a single instance of the LoDoFanB dataset.
+The runtimes for the FoamFanB dataset were almost identical and are thus not included.